What do I need to know before going to Albania?

 I sometimes get questions like “Do I reserve a bus ticket online” or “Can I pay my bus ticket by credit card in Albania?”.
 And the answer to that is: “NO”.
 You simply show up at the bus station and pay the driver in cash (Albanian Leke).

-If you decide to travel by bus, I recommend you use the website of Gjirafa Autobus.
-Gjirafa Autobus is a website, where you can find all the Albanian bus timetables.
-This is the link of the website: https://gjirafa.com/Autobus
+If you decide to travel by bus, I recommend you use the Albania Bus Timetable App.
+The Albania Bus Timetable App is an app where you can find all the Albanian bus timetables.
+This is the link to the app: https://albaniatourguide.com/albania-bus-timetable-app/

 Bear in mind, that travelling in Albania by bus will be timeconsuming for you.
 Because as a foreigner, finding the bus terminal will take you more time than the locals, who know their way around.
 And Google Maps is not as accurate in Albania, as it is in other countries.